GraphBLAS/graphblas-api-cpp/markdown/ops_mxm.md

 # Matrix-matrix multiplication: `mxm`

+_TODO: this should probably be brought under "operations" as a header, to align with the way I'm writing multiply.
+Basically all the headings would need to go down one level.
+I'll take a look at this after I've worked out more of multiply._

 Multiplies two GraphBLAS matrices using the operators and identity defined by a GraphBLAS semiring.
 An optional accumulator and write mask can also be specified.
 The result is stored in third GraphBLAS matrix.

 ```cpp